Welcome to the third part of our series on the most influential and noteworthy BA advertising of the past 50 years.

 The late 1980s was arguably BA’s “imperial phase”.

 The airline was successfully privatised in 1987.
-BA was in no doubt that it had the potential, through its own routes, franchises and shareholdings in other airlines, to become the dominant player in global aviation.
+BA was in no doubt it had the potential, through its own routes, franchises and shareholdings in other airlines, to become the dominant player in global aviation.

 Speaking in 1989, former CEO Colin Marshall set out BA’s ambition: “There has never been a global airline, in the truest sense.”